-In this section, you will measure the Time on Air (ToA) under the three different radio configurations and for different message sizes.
-The ToA is the time necessary to send a message on the radio interface.
+In this section, you will measure the Time on Air (ToA) as given by the time necessary to transmit a message on the radio interface.
+You will assess the impact of the spreading factor, the bandwidth, the coding rate, and the message size on the ToA.